 The target population of the survey comprises private households permanently resident in Finland, i.e. the so-called household population.
 Excluded from the population are persons permanently resident abroad, persons without a postal address and the institutional population (e.g. long-term residents of old people’s homes, care institutions, prisons or hospitals).Participation in the survey is voluntary for those selected to the sample.
 It is, however, important to include the answers from as many households as possible selected to the sample to represent all Finnish households in order for the survey to be successful.

 The Statistics Act (280/2004) obliges Statistics Finland to treat the data as confidential.
-In the statistics to be published the data are reported in statistical form so that individual observations are protected.
+In the statistics to be published the data are reported in statistical form so that individual respondents cannot be identified from them.

 The survey is based on a sample for which the information has been collected by interviewing households, from diaries completed by households, from receipt information and from administrative registry data.
 In the 2012 data collection, face-to-face interviews were for cost reasons replaced with two telephone interviews.
 In other respects, the method remains unchanged.